SummerAnn/ContentCreatorRAG/README.md

 - **Personal Swipe File**: Save and organize inspiration videos with tags and notes
 - **Trend Integration**: Real-time trending topics from Reddit and pattern-based sources
 - **Talk or No Talking**: Choose voiceover scripts or silent text-overlay content
+- **Content Calendar AI**: Generate strategic monthly/weekly content calendars with themed weeks and optimal posting times
+- **A/B Testing Simulator**: Compare content variants and predict which performs better based on your history
+- **Viral Score Analyzer**: Real-time viral potential scoring as you type (hook strength, pattern match, emotional impact)
+- **Strategic Hashtag Engine**: 30/50/20 mix of viral/community/niche tags optimized for your goals
+- **Thumbnail A/B Tester**: Analyze and compare thumbnail variants for click-worthiness
+- **Engagement Predictor**: Predict views and engagement before posting based on content quality and historical data
+- **Multi-Platform Optimizer**: Adapt one piece of content for multiple platforms automatically
+- **Competitor Analysis Tool**: Analyze competitor strategies and find content gaps

 ---